UEFI

 The UEFI implementation is usually stored on NOR-based flash memory located on the motherboard.
 Various I/O protocols can be used, SPI being the most common.

-Unified Extensible Firmware Interface (UEFI, /'juːᵻfaɪ/ as an acronym) (Note: Historically also written as Unified EFI, when UEFI was the newly introduced successor to EFI.) is a specification for the firmware architecture of a computing platform.
-When a computer is powered on, the UEFI implementation is typically the first that runs, before starting the operating system.
+Unified Extensible Firmware Interface or UEFI (Note: Pronouced YOU-ee-eff-eye as an initialism) (Note: Historically also written as Unified EFI, when UEFI was the newly introduced successor to EFI.) is a specification for the firmware architecture of a computing platform.
+When a computer is powered on, the UEFI implementation typically runs first, before the operating system or any other program is loaded.
 Examples include AMI Aptio, Phoenix SecureCore, TianoCore EDK II, and InsydeH2O.

 UEFI replaces the BIOS that was present in the boot ROM of all personal computers that are IBM PC compatible, although it can provide backwards compatibility with the BIOS using CSM booting.
-Unlike its predecessor, BIOS, which is a de facto standard originally created by IBM as proprietary software, UEFI is an open standard maintained by an industry consortium.
-Like BIOS, most UEFI implementations are proprietary.
+Unlike the BIOS, which was originally developed by IBM as a proprietary architecture, the UEFI specification is managed by an industry consortium.
+Most production firmware implementations for both remain proprietary.

 Intel developed the original Extensible Firmware Interface (EFI) specification.
 The last Intel version of EFI was 1.10 released in 2005.
 Subsequent versions have been developed as UEFI by the UEFI Forum.

 UEFI is independent of platform and programming language, but C is used for the reference implementation TianoCore EDKII.